 Sterland Stargazing with Jurg Wagener

-Sterland offers stargazing sessions nearly every evening of the year, in both Afrikaans and English.
+Sterland Sutherland offers stargazing sessions nearly every evening of the year, in both Afrikaans and English.
 Each session will last for about 2 hours.

-More practical information one the Sterland website.
+More practical information on the Sterland website.

 When visiting Sutherland in winter, make sure you have enough warm clothes with you as the temperature frequently drops well below zero °C at night.